 Post-Registration Company Documents in Hong Kong

-After the proofs have been completed and submitted to the Hong Kong Authorities, such as the Companies Registry and the Inland Revenue Department, these agency bodies will issue identification documents to the newly established Hong Kong companies.
+After the proofs have been completed and submitted to the Hong Kong Authorities, such as the Companies Registry and the Inland Revenue Department, will issue identification documents to the newly established Hong Kong companies.

 Here, we will detail the most common and relevant documents that the owners of Hong Kong companies must be familiar with

 The certificate of incorporation is one of the most essential documents for companies incorporated in Hong Kong.
 This proves not only the official existence of the company but also its legal right to operate.

 The Hong Kong Companies Registry issues the document, which includes the identification number and date the company was officially established.

 To authenticate a Certificate of Incorporation, you can use the Companies Registry e-services portal (Formerly the Integrated Companies Registry Information or ICRIS).
 This government platform allows the public to verify company information, such as its presence in the records, name changes, and date of incorporation.
 While basic information is accessible for free, more detailed documents can be downloaded for a fee.